antoniosarosi/dotfiles/README.md

 # Basic qtile configuration

-Now that you're in qtile, you should know some of the default keybindings.
+Now that you're in Qtile, you should know some of the default keybindings.

 | Key                  | Action                     |
 | -------------------- | -------------------------- |